Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Additional Information

-\textbf{Data Availability Statement:} The code used to reproduce the experiments is available at: \url{https://github.com/jankomp/interactive_rlhf}.
-Data from the user study can be made available upon reasonable request to the corresponding author.
+\textbf{Data Availability:} The codebase for reproducing the experiments is available at \url{https://github.com/jankomp/interactive_rlhf}.
+Data from the user study can be furnished by the corresponding author upon reasonable request.

-\textbf{Conflict of Interest:} The authors declare no conflict of interest.
+\textbf{Conflicts of Interest:} The authors declare that they have no conflict of interest.

-\textbf{Funders:} JK, SD, and AO were supported by the Research Council of Finland (FCAI: 328400, 345604, 341763; Subjective Functions 357578) and the ERC (AdG project Artificial User: 101141916.).
-TW was supported by SeRC - the Swedish e-Science Research Centre.
+\textbf{Funders:} JK, SD, and AO received support from the Research Council of Finland (FCAI: 328400, 345604, 341763; Subjective Functions: 357578) and the ERC (AdG project Artificial User: 101141916).
+TW was supported by the Swedish e-Science Research Centre \emph{SeRC}.